Skip to Main Content

 How do I find books at the JBU Library?

-How do I locate a book that the Library Search says is available at JBU?
+How do I locate a book on the shelf?

 Books in the Romig Juvenile Collection and the Oliver Room for Healthy Relationship Resources follow slightly different classification systems.
 Look for signage in those rooms or ask for assistance if you need help locating a book.